AMazkun/vuln-report-normalizer/README.md

 ### 2. Parse all reports

- Copy xml format reports to **/import** or place a links to directories with exported reports there All vaild xml reports in **/import** wil be autodetected and parsed
+ Copy xml format reports to **/import** or place a links to directories with exported reports there.
+ All vaild xml reports in **/import** wil be autodetected and parsed

 ```bash